-- 266. The impact of IFRS 10 Consolidated Financial Statements together with the impact of IFRS 3 Business Combinations, should be assessed by the medical scheme and discussed with the scheme's auditors, when it has entered into a business combination. - 267.
+- 284. The impact of IFRS 10 and IFRS 3 should be assessed by the medical scheme and discussed with the scheme's auditors when it has entered into a business combination. - 285.
 The following table provides a summary of the possible impact of IFRS 10 on medical schemes, which needs to be assessed: